Header Gradient

 * allows for relocation of current fireworks businesses before the long-standing moratorium on licenses to manufacture and sell fireworks expires;

-*allows fountain devices (a type of 1.4G firework which contains up to 500 grams of “pyrotechnic mixture”) to be sold in retail locations submitting a $25 license fee that are approved by the state fire marshal.
+*allows fountain devices (a type of 1.4G firework which contains up to 500 grams of “pyrotechnic mixture”) to be sold in retail locations submitting a $25 license fee that is approved by the state fire marshal.

 *extends new license moratorium to December 31, 2022.